reenakt/todoApp/README.md

 ### Architecture

 1. Implement front end with HTML, CSS, and JavaScript required.
+You can use any Templating engines you are familiar with (Example: Handlebars or EJS).
+If you prefer, you can use Angular framework for your client side instead.

+2.Implement back end with NodeJs, Express.
+Data layer can be flat JSON files or MongoDb.

-If you're familiar with engines like Yeoman, Gulp, or Grunt that you use them to orchestrate your front end engineering process.
+3. If you're familiar with Task runners like Gulp or Grunt use them to orchestrate your front end engineering process.

-2. Implement back end with NodeJs, Express.
-Data layer can be flat JSON files or tiny node.js running express or something similar.
-3. Make sure you have implemented unit tests with your choice of framework.
+4. Make sure you have implemented unit tests with your choice of framework (Example: Jasmine or Mocha).

-Hope you have fun, and please email all questions to: code@imaginexconsulting.com.
+Hope you have fun, and please email all questions to: code@credomobile.com.